 Once uploaded, users can create an ad as they normally do on Facebook by going through the Ads Manager or Power Editor pages.
 The only difference is that instead of creating a specific ad for each product, users are creating a complete ad unit featuring all the products in the uploaded product catalog.

-The addition of these new types of ads are the latest examples of Facebook’s intent to not only encourage in-store traffic but also provide businesses with a more accurate measurement of how their advertising drives in-store sales.
+The addition of these new types of ads is the latest example of Facebook’s intent to not only encourage in-store traffic but also provide businesses with a more accurate measurement of how their advertising drives in-store sales.